 ECHA agrees that an appropriate in vivo follow up genotoxicity study is necessary to address the concern identified in vitro.

 i.
 Test selection

-ECHA notes that the proposed test is appropriate to further investigate effects on chromosomal aberrations in vivo2.
+ECHA notes that the proposed test is an appropriate test to investigate effects on gene mutations and chromosomal aberrations in vivo2.